Capitol Police ordered to arrest staff and visitors not wearing masks after new House mandate

 U.S. Capitol Police (USCP) were ordered to start arresting visitors and staff who refuse to wear a mask on the House side of the Capitol complex starting Thursday, according to a police memo issued by new USCP Chief Thomas Manger that was obtained by a member of Congress.

-Police were also advised not to arrest members of Congress for failing to wear masks but to report the lawmakers' noncompliance to the House sergent-at-arms, the memo says.
+Police were also advised not to arrest members of Congress for failing to wear masks but to report the lawmakers' noncompliance to the House sergeant-at-arms, the memo says.

 Rep. Kat Cammack, R-Fla., got a copy of the memo distributed at Thursday's morning roll call from an unnamed police officer, she told Fox News.
 Police she's spoken to are "very uncomfortable" with this new directive that Cammack describes as "tyrannical."

-"This is such an overstep of Speaker Pelosi's authority to basically make our Capitol Police arrest staff members and report on members," Cammack told Fox News Wednesday.
+"This is such an overstep of Speaker Pelosi's authority to basically make our Capitol Police arrest staff members and report on members [of Congress]," Cammack told Fox News Thursday.
 "It's absolutely unconscionable that this is where we're at."

 CDC YET TO RELEASE COVID DATA BEHIND MASK REVERSAL

-Cammack, like many other GOP reps, are up in arms about the return this week of mask mandates at the House, regardless of vaccination status.
+Cammack, like many other GOP reps, are up in arms about the return this week of coronavirus mask mandates at the House, regardless of vaccination status.
 The mask rules follow updated Centers for Disease Control and Prevention (CDC) guidance in the wake of the rise of the contagious COVID delta variant and lower-than-expected vaccination rates.

 GOP members huddled with Capitol Attending Physician Brian P. Monahan Wednesday at the Capitol to express their frustrations with the new mask guidance and say it's not based on science.
 GOP members have openly revolted against the mask mandates – especially since it's not in place on the Senate side – and said it's a politically motivated mandate from House Speaker Nancy Pelosi, D-Calif.